 Cost is no object ($1000+)

-Bose Aviation A20 – I bought my first Bose (an Aviation X) about 10 years ago, just before I went on a flight where I knew I’d be in my airplane for nearly 25 hours in the span of just a few days.
+Bose – I bought my first Bose (an Aviation X) about 20 years ago, just before I went on a flight where I knew I’d be in my airplane for nearly 25 hours in the span of just a few days.
 During that much flying, I never found the headset to be uncomfortable.
 The sound quality was excellent and quieter than any other headset I’d tried.
 It wasn’t a perfect headset though.
-In 2010, Bose released a new headset and it addresses the nits I had with my X and adds bluetooth capability as well.
+In 2010, Bose released a new headset and it addresses the nits I had with my X and adds bluetooth capability as well – the A20.
 I have used an A20 since then through thousands of hours of flight and love it.
-It is expensive though.
-I can occasionally get professional discounts that knock $100 off.
+In 2024, the A30 came out.
+I don’t have one personally, but have several students who report in continues to be an excellent headset, though the price has continued its upward trend

 Other options